Searching for...

 this is the oldest building in Winnipeg

-largest oak log structure in North America.
+and the largest oak log structure in North America.

 { courtesy of Factoids published by destinationWinnipeg }